Poets Laureate &

 So, optimally, we are staging this year’s fundraising event to ask for support to go towards programming outdoor performing arts events starting on May 1, 2021.
 But, in the event that discussions with the City & County do not progress, we may need some of the funds to allow us to contemplate a full range of legal remedies—up to and including filing an appeal to the Ninth Circuit.

 As such, we invite members of the public to join us for a packed and interactive program of poetry and spoken word performances hosted by performance artist, Nkechi Emeruwa-Neuberg.
 The featured artists (curated by Kimi Sugioka, the Poet Laureate of the city of Alameda), will address different aspects of the First Amendment.
-In addition to outstanding performances the evening will include “surprise” cameo appearances by several Bay Area luminaries, a sneak-preview of the Festival's spring 2021 outdoor season and an in-person chat with the Festival's legal team as they review our First Amendment case.
+In addition to outstanding performances the evening will include guest appearances by several luminaries who are part pf the Festival's extended family, a sneak-preview of the Festival's spring 2021 outdoor season and an in-person chat with the Festival's legal team as they review our First Amendment case.

 This is an invitation to a celebratory public event, so we have endeavoured to keep it upbeat.
 But we are very serious about our commitment to opening the performing arts industry safely in the spring of 2021.
 We have written at length regarding our rationale for reopening the arts.
 Both our REASONING and the GUIDELINES for safely staging public performances can be reviewed at the links in the highlighted text.
 We encourage people to read these documents and we welcome feedback, advice and input as to how our ideas can be augmented and improved.